 Like your natural lashes, your eyelash extensions (and other false lashes!) need to be regularly cleaned, too!
 Not only will they last longer and look better, washing them will ensure that they don’t harbor bacteria that could get introduced to your eye area when they’re re-used.

 We know that that the skin around your eyes is sensitive.
 Our Lash & Brow Shampoo is gentle for your skin, too.
 It contains no harsh chemicals or ingredients that will leave your skin feeling dry or irritated.
-Now you can enjoy your favorite oil-free cosmetics from BeautyGARDE and completely remove them at night, while protecting your eyes from bacteria.

 Want to learn more about the possible bacteria around your eyes, read our article, Do You Have Eyelash Mites?
 Up To 80% Of People Do!